HackCU/pages/_pages/guide/hacker.md

 Our judging will take place expo style.
 You'll present your project to the judges and have 2 minutes to demo what you learned and built.
 You should still demo your project even if you're not finished.

+### HackCU Après :sleeping:

+Due to university policies, we have been warned **against having people sleeping at the venue**.
+Don't worry though, we are going to have an external venue to sleep in: Galvanize Boulder.
+We are working on scheduling buses to/from Galvanize.
+You will be able to get some relaxing time there.
+We will also have buses to/from Main campus for those of you that may want to go to sleep to your dorms.</p> <p

+If you wish to use this space, please register now using [this EventBrite](https://www.eventbrite.com/e/hackcu-apres-tickets-56536177228) (password: _hackcuAPRES_). **Register as soon as possible, so we can make sure we can accomodate everyone with ease.**</p>

 -----

 ## Connect with Us :camera: